 Water is very important after this service.
-Please refer to watering instruction on our Lawn Maintenance page.
+Please refer to watering instructions on our Lawn Maintenance page.
 Scroll past watering instruction and also look at heat stress.
-If you had those problems in the summer, you will have similar problems when it comes to watering seed in, look at pictures below.
-After 5 weeks from seeding and the lawn looks like below, there is a water issue.
+If you had those problems in the summer, you will have similar problems when it comes to watering seed in, look at the pictures below.
+After 5 weeks from seeding and the lawn looks like this, there is a water issue.

-Why is it important to use the right seed?
+Why is it important to use the right grass seed?

-All types of grass has pros and cons.
-For New jersey, other than tall fescue, grasses tend to have a thinner blade, which some could find more appealing, but they lack durability.
+All types of grass have pros and cons.
+For New jersey lawns, other than tall fescue, grasses tend to have a thinner blades, which some could find more appealing, but they lack durability.

 - Perennial Ryegrass is not bad when you want quick results and can fill in little gaps you can’t see for a tighter knit lawn, to help block out weeds.
-It handles heat stress poorly and is very susceptible to disease.
-100% ryegrass blend is inexpensive, but won’t look like a desired lawn, not being mixed with other types of grasses and it will increase the chance of issues in the summer.
+Unfortunately, it handles heat stress poorly and is very susceptible to disease.
+100% ryegrass blend is inexpensive, but won’t look like a desired lawn, not being mixed with other types of grasses, it will increase the chance of lawn issues in the summer.

-- Kentucky Bluegrass may have the best color, blade width, and bluegrass also spreads by rhizomes, filling in the little gaps in the lawn, without the help of seed.
+- Kentucky Bluegrass may have the best color, blade width, and bluegrass also spreads by rhizomes and stolons, filling in the little gaps in the lawn, without the help of seed.
 Unfortunately, durability is where this grass may fail.
 Bluegrass must be irrigated regularly and needs full sunlight, without a tree nearby.
-Since irrigation often needs adjustment, bluegrass is quick to show imperfections on a inground sprinkler system.
+Since irrigation often needs adjustment, bluegrass is quick to show imperfections on a sprinkler system.